1 in 10 Dogs Will Get Kidney Disease. Here’s What to Do

 Since the kidneys perform numerous functions, various medications are used to address specific disorders.
 ACE (angiotensin-converting-enzyme)–inhibitors are prescribed for hypertension and/or urine protein loss, antacids like famotidine or omeprazole for GI ulcers and overly acidic stomach, maropitant, and metoclopramide for nausea.
 When indicated, phosphate binders reduce nausea, and potassium supplements boost low levels.

 Your veterinary team can teach you how to give subcutaneous fluids at home, if needed, to hydrate your dog and flush out toxins.
-You can also encourage your canine friend to increase their water intake by providing a pet water fountain, adding wet food to their diet, and placing clean bowls with fresh water in multiple rooms.
+You can also encourage your pup to increase their water intake by providing a pet water fountain, adding wet food to their diet, and placing clean bowls with fresh water in multiple rooms.

 The body does not store water-soluble B-complex and C vitamins, so we need to replace them every day.
 When dogs have CRD, these essential nutrients wash out too easily with the diluted excess urine.
 Prescription foods compensate for these expected losses, and Renal Essentials by Vetriscience, a highly palatable and balanced supplement with vitamins, potassium, fish oil and herbs, can be given twice daily as well.